etgrieco/minigolf-js/README.md

 ### Technologies
 `JavaScript` for game logic
-`Matter.js` for the [physics engine](https://github.com/liabru/matter-js)
+`HTML Canvas` for rendering of gamespace.
-`Browserfy` for bundling the js files
+`Webpack` for bundling the js files

 The primary scripts that will hold the game-logic will be broken up into:

-`physics.js`: this will handle the general game logic for golfing action, including ball motion physics, collision, and ricochet behaviors, and hole-detection.

-`materials.js`: this will handle how different game materials (ball, hole, obstacles, etc.) will interact with the physics engine in the former file.
+`{game_object}.js`: These files how different game objects (ball, hole, walls, etc.) will interact with the physics engine in the former file.
+All game objects will inherit from `GameObjects`, to keep the code DRY and simplify rendering methods.

-`ui.js`: this will handle the game ui, including user input, and allows all of the game logic to work together to get a basically functioning golf game going.
+`physics.js`: This will handle the majority of important physics calculations, such as collision-detection.

+`level_{x}.js`: Once the general game logic works, level objects can build the game world, with properties that designate the placement and attributes of the available `game_objects`.

+`game.js`: This file combines the various game objects into a single API.
+It is responsible for the master `draw` and `move` functions, which calls the corresponding `draw`/`move` functions of all the game objects, populated by a level design, it contains.

+`game_view.js`: Handles user input and the HTML canvas context.
 This should also include the basic sounds needed for an immersive game experience.

-`levels.js`: once the general game logic works, levels utilizing `materials` will need to be created.

 ### Implementation Timelinez

-**Day 1:** Setup all necessary modules and the general packaging setup, including `Matter.js`.
-Write an entry file that can load `Matter.js` and other dependencies into the browser easily.
-Learn the basics of `Matter.js` and choose the specific tools that would be best for my project.
+**Day 1:** Write an entry file that can load an object oriented library of javascript files utilizing ES6 import/export functionality.
+Learn `Canvas` basics and choose the specific tools that would be best for my project.
 Draft 3-5 basic level designs.

 Goals:
 * Get a green entry-file/bundle working
-* Learn Materials.js basics and select tools
 * Level design rough drafts

-**Day 2:** Dedicate the day to learning `Matter.js` and getting a working physics prototype working.
-The model does not yet need to incorporate user-input, but the architecture should export this expandability easily.
+**Day 2:** Dedicate the day to getting a working physics prototype working.
+The model should be able to take simplified payer input to determine the angle of the shot, and a simple UI with basic `canvas` elements to demonstrate the physics model in practice.
 * Complete a working prototype of the golf physics model, including:
   * Variable initial-velocities
   * Consistent deceleration